paritytech/substrate-debug-kit/migration-dry-run/README.md

 ## Current Process

-> My best effort at making an end-to-end migration testing tool.
+> My best-effort at making an end-to-end migration testing tool in the least amount of time.

 The setup is as follows: